-1) Sound is Converted to Analogs
+1) Sound is Converted into Analogs

-First, sound is converted to electric signals, or analogs, via a microphone.
+First, the sound is converted to electric signals, or analogs, via a microphone.
 Every hearing aid, whether behind-the-ear or in-the-ear, has a microphone.
 The microphone is situated on the outer-most portion of the device to pick up sound and convert it into electric signals.